 Note: Scorecard download facility will be available till 4th February 2021.

-How are IBPS PO Prelims cut off calculated?
+How are Prelims cut off calculated?

 - (i)-Based on the marks scored in the individual subjects.